FirelyTeam/firely-docs-firely-server/features/bulkdataexport.rst

 ================

 Firely Server provides the option to export resources with the Bulk Data Export Service.
 The Bulk Data Export Service enables the $export operation from the Fhir specification.
-Read more about the `$export request flow <https://hl7.org/fhir/uv/bulkdata/export/index.html#request-flow>`_
+Read more about the `$export request flow <https://hl7.org/fhir/uv/bulkdata/export/index.html#request-flow>`_.

 Appsettings
 -----------
-To start using the Bulk Data Export Service (BDE) you will first have to add the plugin (Vonk.Plugin.BulkDataExport) to the PipelineOptions in the appsettings.
+To start using the Bulk Data Export Service (BDE) you will first have to add the corresponding plugins to the PipelineOptions in the appsettings.
+The following plugins are available:

+#. ``Vonk.Plugin.BulkDataExport.SystemBulkDataExportConfiguration``
+#. ``Vonk.Plugin.BulkDataExport.GroupBulkDataExportConfiguration``
+#. ``Vonk.Plugin.BulkDataExport.PatientBulkDataExportConfiguration``

+Most users should include all of them in order to use the full BDE specification.
+In case you would like to exert more control, feel free to include only a subset.

 .. code-block:: JavaScript